slhttcsp/USF-Technical-Challenge/README.md

 ## Model Training
 - The training script is located in the `model_train` directory.
-- Download the dataset from [here](https://www.kaggle.com/c/demand-forecasting-kernels-only/data) and place your dataset files in the `input` directory.
+- Create  `input` directory under project folder.
+Download the dataset from [here](https://www.kaggle.com/c/demand-forecasting-kernels-only/data) and place dataset files in the `input` directory.
 - The trained model is saved in the `model_deploy` directory as `model.joblib`.